Audience development is the art of attracting diverse people at scale toward a social object. For the online publisher, that social object is content.

 Good content, of course, is a starting point for developing an audience.
 But with the internet, the currency of connection are links—and the everyday action item is how publishers can get people connected to their content in order to satisfy the demands of the publishing business (advertising or subscriptions).

-As we move into 2019, here are some important considerations when utilizing audience development tools and strategies to sustain your business:
+Here are some important considerations when utilizing audience development tools and strategies to sustain your business:

 How much trust should we place in social platforms?